 Keep in mind that your system will ask for a Windows Installation Device in the process.

-When hardware like RAM is faulty, you are likely to get such error.
-And therefore, if the above solutions didn’t help you, try to check for any faulty hardware.
-Check Ram and if it’s fine, you can try checking the hard drive or motherboard.
+When hardware like RAM is faulty, you are likely to get such an error.
+And therefore, if the above solutions didn't help you, try to check for any faulty hardware.
+Check Ram and if it's fine, you can try checking the hard drive or motherboard.
 See if it works for you.

 Unfortunately, if things are still the same, we would like to recommend you reflashing your BIOS.
-This is because corrupted BIOS can be big culprit for the issue and might bother you. however, you need to be careful while doing this.
+This is because corrupted BIOS can be a big culprit for the issue and might bother you. however, you need to be careful while doing this.

 Often, after you fix stop code - Inaccessible Boot Device or Windows stop code: Unmountable Boot Volume, you might lose critically important data.

 In such cases, you can use the ultimate data recovery tool called Recoverit Data Recovery to recover lost data.
-You can use this tool to recover all types of lost files after stop error - Inaccessible Boot Device or Windows Stop code: Unmountable Boot Volume.
+You can use this tool to recover all types of lost files after stopping error - Inaccessible Boot Device or Windows Stop code: Unmountable Boot Volume.

 Follow these simple steps to recover your data using the Recoverit Data Recovery tool.

 Open the Recoverit Data Recovery tool and select the location from where you lost your files.
 After you choose the location, hit on the "Start" button to begin scanning.

 Step 2: Scan the Location